 The world is a pretty messy place right now.

-Christianity is also pretty messy right now.
+The Church is also pretty messy right now.

 There is no end to the theories regarding the whys and how’s of what got us to this place.
 Some church-goers blame the materialistic mindset of many Christians.
 Others blame weak preaching, scarcity of Bible study, lack of care for the poor and the less than saintly lifestyle choices of many Christians.
 Others are convinced the fault lies with too much focus on Bible study and the emphasis Christians place on the lifestyle choices of others.
 Some say the problem lies with churches (or the people in the churches) who have been reluctant to change with the times.
 Others argue just as passionately that the problem is with all the changes that have taken place within the church in recent years.

-Getting our spiritual stuff together-
+Getting our spiritual act together-

-There are a massive number of people who attend church consistently who simply do not have their spiritual stuff together.
+There are huge numbers of people who attend church consistently who simply do not have their spiritual stuff together.
 Sadly, no one can do this for anyone else.
 It’s something we all have to do for ourselves.
 There is an epidemic of moral compromise in the body of Christ and where moral goodness does exist there tends to be a great deal of life-choking, joy-killing legalism.
 Change is never easy and, in this case, it will require a willingness to take a hard look at our own lives and then repent of things that need repenting including pointless legalism (Colossians 3:5-14, Galatians 2:16, Hebrews 7:19).

 Stop tolerating bad leaders because they deliver results-

-Start thinking biblically about worldly things-
+Think biblically about worldly things-

 Expect more from new converts-